M64GitHub/truecrypt-ninja-boot-root/README.md

 > This is an old security research project, dating back to 2012/13.
 It was released to only a few people/groups for obvious reasons.
 My goal back then was to fully reverse engineer truecrypts protection and exploit all security measures.
 As truecrypt is gone, I decided to publish it openly.
 I have left a secret pointer within the PDF to proove ownership.
-> The original upload is still at http://www.k00n.byethost7.com/.
+> The original upload is still at [http://www.k00n.byethost7.com/](http://www.k00n.byethost7.com/), and can be traced back with "the internet wayback machine".

 ## NBRK - Ninja Boot Rootkit (for TrueCrypt hidden OS)